 - This recipe will not work on a kosher or pre-brined turkey.
 Read the label to make sure the turkey you purchase does not contain any added salt.

-- If you’re using a frozen turkey, make sure it’s completely thawed before you start the brining process.
-The dry brine will not penetrate a turkey that’s still frozen.
+- If you’re using a frozen turkey, make sure to thaw it completely before you start the brining process.
+The dry brine will not penetrate a frozen turkey.

 - Be sure to use kosher salt; table salt does not measure the same and will make your turkey too salty.